lucasMR-dev/express-ra-apirestful/Backend/README.md

         "access_type": "admin" # So we get all privilages at once let set it to admin }
 ```
-- Now we will be able to Login into the Admin Panel and update our Profile information
+- Now we will be able to Login into the Frontend

 ### Unit Tests ###
+In Development mode you can run the Unit Tests:
-- Run `npm run test` on Development mode if you pass all test you're good to go
+- Run command `npm run test`

 ### Development Server ###

-- Use command `npm run dev` this allow nodemon to restart automatically our server when a file change.
+- Use command `npm run dev`

 ### Production Server Deploy ###